In the past 20ish days since Pokémon Go initially launched, there have been two profound truths:

 - Anybody who is not currently playing Pokémon Go is writing about Pokémon Go

 As we take a very brief break from the former, we’re taking this opportunity to do the latter.
+In order to help customers resolve device issues and diagnose problems, we collect diagnostic information about battery and signal usage, as well as general device information.
 Following in the footsteps of Cardiogram we’ll be looking at some of the data we’ve collected since launch to answer the most important question of this new era:

 How much more Pokémon Go can I play today?